 If you haven’t implemented student-made board games in your elementary classroom yet, you must keep reading this blog post.
-They are a great tool to increase student engagement during times of the school year when students’ minds are wandering like right before winter holidays and summer vacation.
+They are a great tool to increase student engagement during times of the school year when their minds are wandering, like right before winter holidays and summer vacation.
 They successfully engage students in learning, create an opportunity to practice and review previously-taught skills, and offer students time and space to use their creativity and problem solving skills to create something of their own.
 That sounds like a big win!

 This blog post will answer the following questions about student-made board games:

 - Why should I incorporate student-made activities in my elementary classroom?

 - How do I implement student-made games in my room?

 - What are some tips for using student-made games in my classroom?

 - Can you share some strategies for holding students accountable while they are playing board games?

 - What are some common obstacles with these activities and how do I overcome them?